karlmdavis/ansible-role-jenkins2/README.md

 This role requires Ansible 2.4 or later, with either Ansible pipelining available or `setfacl` available on the system being managed (per [Becoming an Unprivileged User](http://docs.ansible.com/ansible/latest/become.html#becoming-an-unprivileged-user)).

+The role currently supports Ubuntu 14.04 (Trusty) and Ubuntu 16.04 (Xenial), though contributtions for additional platform support are welcome!

 Role Variables
 --------------